 Pure Olive Oil goes through an extraction process and contains less olive flavor than EVOO.
 It is great for grilling, roasting, and sautéing.

-The Trick to Making Mayonnaise
+The Trick to Any Mayonnaise Recipe

-Mayonnaise is made by creating an emulsion, which is a mixture of two things that would typically want to stay separated.
+Any homemade mayonnaise recipe is made by creating an emulsion, which is a mixture of two things that would typically want to stay separated.
 In this case, the two items are the egg yolk and the oil.

 The trick to getting these two ingredients to play nicely together is to add the oil VERY SLOWLY while mixing.